Solar-network/docs/docs/guidebook/developer/tester-cli-transaction.md

-# How to Send Transactions Using the Swipechain Core Tester CLI
+# How to Send Transactions Using the Solar Core Tester CLI

 ## Prerequisites

-Ensure you have a working copy of the most recent [GitHub repo for Swipechain Core](https://github.com/SwipeChain/swipechain-core).
-If you're using Swipechain Core Commander, it will be installed at `~/swipechain-core`.
+Ensure you have a working copy of the most recent [GitHub repo for Solar Core](https://github.com/solar-network/solar-core).
+If you're using Solar Core Commander, it will be installed at `~/solar-core`.

-The commands shown in the next examples are all run in the `~/swipechain-core/packages/core-tester-cli/` folder.
+The commands shown in the next examples are all run in the `~/solar-core/packages/core-tester-cli/` folder.

 ## Basics